MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-modes.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 Dynamics 365 Project Operations provides the ability for organizations to define how they manage changes to key variables in tasks within the work breakdown structure.
-Based on the specific needs of the organization, Project Managers can be make changes to the scheduling mode when a project is created.
+Based on the specific needs of the organization, Project Managers can make changes to the scheduling mode when a project is created.

 There are three scheduling modes available in Project Operations:

-  - Fixed duration - this is thee default mode
+  - Fixed duration (this is thee default mode)
   - Fixed work
   - Fixed units